bosungpark/eda2-markdown-document/etc_msa.md

 1. 병목 지점 확인을 위해서 부하 테스트load tests 수행
 2. 컨데이터container 사용으로 하드웨어 효율을 높임
 3. 시스템 복구 및 취약점 식별을 위해 서비스 모의 장애 수행

+You Cannot Have Exactly-Once Delivery...breaking new geek =
+Within the context of a distributed system, you cannot have exactly-once message delivery.
+You cannot have exactly-once delivery semantics in any of situations.

+distributed systems are all about trade-offs.
+There are essentially three types of delivery semantics: at-most-once, at-least-once, and exactly-once.

+So where does the trade-off come into play, and why is exactly-once delivery impossible?
+The answer lies in the Byzantine Generals Problem. sending 10 letters doesn’t really provide any additional guarantees.

+State changes are idempotent and applying the same state change multiple times does not lead to inconsistencies as long as the application order is consistent with the delivery order.
+Consequently, guaranteeing at-least once semantics is sufficient and simplifies the implementation.

+Every major message queue in existence which provides any guarantees will market itself as at-least-once delivery.
+If it claims exactly-once, it’s because they are lying to your face in hopes that you will buy it or they themselves do not understand distributed systems.

+When using confirms, producers recovering from a channel or connection failure should retransmit any messages for which an acknowledgement has not been received from the broker.
+There is a possibility of message duplication here, because the broker might have sent a confirmation that never reached the producer (due to network failures, etc).
+Therefore consumer applications will need to perform deduplication or handle incoming messages in an idempotent manner.

+The way we achieve exactly-once delivery in practice is by faking it.
+Either the messages themselves should be idempotent, meaning they can be applied more than once without adverse effects, or we remove the need for idempotency through deduplication.

+To reiterate, there is no such thing as exactly-once delivery.
+We must choose between the lesser of two evils, which is at-least-once delivery in most cases.

+ This can be used to simulate exactly-once semantics by ensuring idempotency or otherwise eliminating side effects from operations.